Chucky Mullins: Death

-Memorials
+Memorials and honors

-On Sept.
-26, 2014, Coliseum Drive on the Ole Miss campus was renamed Chucky Mullins Drive.
+On September 26, 2014, Coliseum Drive on the Ole Miss campus was renamed as Chucky Mullins Drive.

-During Mullins' time in the hospital, he and Gaines, who did not know each other before the accident, became close friends.
-Since Mullins' death, Gaines visits and maintains his friend's gravesite three times a year: May 6 (the anniversary of Mullins' death), October 28 (the anniversary of the injury) and December 25 (Christmas Day).
-Brad Gaines continues this personal tradition to this day.
+During Mullins' time in the hospital, he and Brad Gaines, who did not know each other before the accident, became friends.
+Since the death of Mullins, Gaines visits and maintains his friend's gravesite three times a year: May 6 (the anniversary of the death of Mullins), October 28 (the anniversary of the injury) and December 25 (Christmas Day).

-The impact of the accident on Gaines, and the injury to Mullins, is the subject of a SEC Storied documentary "It's Time", which first aired in September 2014 on the SEC Network.
+The impact of the accident on Gaines, and the injury to Mullins, is the subject of a SEC storied documentary "It's Time", which first aired in September 2014 on the SEC Network.

-Each spring, during the annual Grove Bowl (a game at the end of spring practices pitting Ole Miss players against each other), the player who most embodies Chucky Mullins' spirit and courage receives the "Chucky Mullins Memorial Courage Award".
-With the award, the player received the right to wear jersey number 38, the same number Chucky wore.
-Chucky's number 38 was retired on September 3, 2006, in a pregame ceremony before the Rebels' victory over Memphis.
-From 2006 until 2009, the winner of the "Chucky Mullins Memorial Courage Award" wore a patch in honor of this award.
+Each spring, during the annual Grove Bowl—a game at the end of spring practices pitting Ole Miss players against each other—the player who most embodies the spirit and courage of Mullins, receives the "Chucky Mullins Memorial Courage Award".
+With the award, the player received the right to wear jersey number 38, the same number Mullins wore.
+Chucky's number 38 was retired on September 3, 2006, in a pregame ceremony before the Rebels victory over the Memphis Tigers.
+From 2006 until 2009, the winner of the award wore a patch in honor of this award.
 However, the retiring of Chucky's jersey #38 proved to be an unpopular move.
-Thus, after changes to the award (i.e. any defensive player is eligible, no longer just a rising senior defensive player), the number was returned to circulation in 2010 to be exclusively worn by the award winner for that season.
+Thus, after changes to the award (i.e. any defensive player is eligible, no longer just a rising senior defensive player), the number was returned to circulation in 2010 to be worn by the award winner for that season.
 Beginning with the 2021 season, award recipients are given the option of wearing a jersey with #38 or retaining their original jersey number with a "38" patch on it.